All guides

 Do I need a new roof before solar?

-Solar panels last 25–30 years; asphalt shingles last 15–25.
-When the roof gives up first, you pay $1,500–$3,500/kW to remove and reinstall.
-Decision matrix by roof age and material.
+Solar panels can outlive the roof under them.
+If the roof gives up first, removal and reinstall can wreck the payback.
+Decision matrix by age and material.

 Cluster